SurajMishra0/DomainScrapper/README.md

 This script is a domain grabber tool that allows users to input a TLD and retrieve the available domains for that TLD by scraping the "https://zoxh.com/tld" website.
 The retrieved domain names are stored in separate files based on their TLDs.

-# Necessary modules and libraries
+# Necessary modules and libraries For DomainScrapper

 requests,
 re,